ehiggs/ehiggs.github.io/_posts/2015-07-20-Python-Modules-In-Rust.markdown

 [RAII](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization)
 on the Rust side should make writing containers in Rust a lot easier than in C.

 # Conclusion
 Rust looks like a really great language to implement Python modules.
 It's not there yet if you want to integrate with the numeric/stats/machine learning libraries that Python offers.
-But with some love and more community effort, I could see a lot of work extending Python with Rust.
-I think if you have some performance sensitive systems project and want to control it from a scripting language, you could very well do this by combining Rust and Python.
+But with some love and more community effort, I could see a community building in this direction.
+I think it's a very promising start and I hope it continues.